 The Interface to the Routing System (I2RS) Working Group is chartered with providing architecture and mechanisms to inject into and retrieve information from the routing system.
-The I2RS Architecture document [RFC7921] abstractly documents a number of requirements for implementing the I2RS, and defines ephemeral state as "state which does not survive the reboot of a routing device or the reboot of the software handling the I2RS software on a routing device" (see section 1.1 of [RFC7921]).
-Section 2 describes the specific requirements which the I2RS Working group has identified based on the I2RS architecture's abstract requirements.
+The I2RS Architecture document [RFC7921] abstractly documents a number of requirements for implementing the I2RS, and defines ephemeral state as "state which does not survive the reboot of a routing device or the reboot of the software handling the I2RS software on a routing device" (see Section 2 describes the specific requirements which the I2RS working group has identified based on the I2RS architecture's abstract requirements.